29thStPublishing/Dumpling2/DumplingDocs.md

 3. **getValue(key:)** ```returns AnyObject/id or nil``` This method returns the value for a specific key (from the custom metadata or any of the properties)

+4. **getOriginalImageForAsset(article: String?, issue: String?)** ```returns path of image or nil``` This method returns the path of an asset image if it has been downloaded already OR nil.
+If the image has not been downloaded, a download request for it will be initiated.
+Once download completes, an `imageDownloaded` notification is fired.
+The `article` and `issue` methods are optional and only used in the notification payload (to make refreshing content easier)

+5. **getThumbImageForAsset(article: String?, issue: String?)** ```returns path of thumbnail image or nil``` This method returns the path of an asset's thumbnail image if it has been downloaded already OR nil.
+If the image has not been downloaded, a download request for it will be initiated.
+Once download completes, an `imageDownloaded` notification is fired.
+The `article` and `issue` methods are optional and only used in the notification payload (to make refreshing content easier)

 ## ReaderHelper